hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/configuration-file-structure.md

 - Then, there can be zero or more `<table>`, `<view>`, `<enum>`, `<dao>`, `<converter>`, `<facet>`, and/or `<fragment>` tags; they can be mixed and included in any order.

 - `<facet>` tags must be named and can include zero or more `<table>`, `<view>`, `<enum>`, `<dao>` tags.
-The included tags will be considered part of the facet.
+All included tags will be considered part of the facet.

 - `<fragment>` tags must reference a fragment file where extra configuration is specified.
-Fragments can include other fragments, but the same fragment cannot be included multiple times.
+Fragments can include other fragments.
+In any case, any given fragment can only be included once in the configuration tree.

 ## The Fragment File Structure

-A configuration fragment is a separate file that include sections of the configuration, and in turn can include more fragments.
+A configuration fragment is a separate file that includes sections of the configuration, and in turn can include more fragments.

 A fragment can include zero or more `<table>`, `<view>`, `<enum>`, `<dao>`, `<converter>`, `<facet>` and `<fragment>` tags.
 The main purpose of fragments is to separate the configuration into multiple files in order to reduce source code collisions when multiple developers are modifying the configuration simultaneously.
-This usually happens when using [Nitro Queries](../nitro/nitro-queries.md) that need to be tweaked, expanded, and/or added frequently.
+This mosst commonly happens to [Nitro Queries](../nitro/nitro-queries.md) that need to be tweaked, expanded, and/or added frequently.

 It's a common practice to separate fragments by application module and/or by the UI.
 Queries that are expected to suffer constant changes or improvements should be separated from more stable ones, or from the main configuration.